-Using NCL (NCAR Command Language), see http://ncl.ucar.edu/
+Here we change the parameter file using NCL (NCAR Command Language), see http://ncl.ucar.edu/

 NOTE: NCL has moved to maintenance mode and won't be further developed.
 Use of Python and the NCL Python utilities (such as PyNGL) is now recommended.